 Painful or pain relief?

-Some women feel uncomfortable being touched during their period, as your body can tend to feel extra sensitive along with potential sore breasts.
+Some people feel uncomfortable being touched during their period, as your body can tend to feel extra sensitive along with potential sore breasts.
 However, the hormones oxytocin and dopamine get released when you orgasm and this can have a wonderfully beneficial effect of helping to ease cramps both during PMS and menstruation.
 All the hormones released during sex (or masturbation for that matter) can be a strong pain killer and relax those cramps.

 OK but what about STIs and pregnancies?